auto-complete/auto-complete/doc/manual.md

 # Configuration

-Any configuration item will be set in `.emacs` or with `M-x customize-group RET auto-complete RET`.
+Any configuration item will be set in `.emacs.d/init.el` or with `M-x customize-group RET auto-complete RET`.

 ## `ac-delay`